Instruction for authors (3-step submission process)

 Acceptable article types

-Reviews - Authors are encouraged to submit a review on a broad topic of general interest in urologic oncology.
+Reviews - Authors are encouraged to submit a review on a broad topic of general interest in various drugs study for treatment on disease in vivo and/or in vitro.
 It should be well referenced, with at least 5000 words (excluding references) and a minimum of 100 references.
 Reviews should include 1-6 figures, diagrams or schematics.

-Original research - It is acceptable for any original research to identify urologic tumours in the clinic or laboratory with a scientific-reference value.
+Original research - It is acceptable for any original research to identify various drugs effect on diseases in the clinic or laboratory with a scientific-reference value.
 There is no page limit, no reference limit, and no figure number limit.

 Letters or comments - Brief letters or comments are welcomed (no more than 500 words and two figures or tables) on recently published articles in the journal.